RadialDevGroup/ombudsman/management/WELCOME_EMAIL.md

 On your first day, remember to bring your ID documents and a laptop if possible.

 We will need to set you up with a handful of accounts.
-If you do not have a GitHub account, making one before your first day will speed up the process You will need to set up
+If you do not have a GitHub account, making one with your personal email address before your first day will speed up the process.
+You will need to set up
 2 factor authentication on all of the accounts you make.